serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

     public List<Int32> GenreList { get; set; }
 }
 ```
 As soon as you type a Genre into Genres you'll have this error:

 ![Invalid Column GenreList](img/mdb_genrelist_invalid.png)

+> As of Serenity 2.6.3, LinkingSetRelation will automatically handle equality filter for its field, so you won't get this error, it will just work.
+Anyway, it's recommended to follow steps below as it is a good sample for defining custom list requests when required.

 ListHandler tried to filter by GenreList field, but as there is no such column in database, we got this error.

-> Actually, LinkingSetRelation should be able to intercept this filter and convert it into an EXISTS subquery, but list behaviors can't do that yet.
-Maybe in a later version...

 So, now we have to handle it somehow.